Therapy for Young Adults and College Students

 Lifestyle Stressors Can Amplify Personal Challenges

 Young adulthood marks a new chapter in life defined by an increasing level of independence.
-Personal factors like limited life skills, cultural expectations, social isolation, and constant exposure to technology contribute to the difficulties college students experience in overcoming these challenges.
+Personal factors like limited life skills, cultural expectations, social isolation, and constant exposure to technology and comparison contribute to the difficulties college and grad students experience in overcoming these challenges.
 Other stressors include:

 Academic Stress: Completing college coursework requires substantially more effort than keeping up in high school classes, and many students deal with anxiety over their grades.